 We generally utilize microscopes in science and medicine.
 It is also a metrological tool of the most fundamental importance and the greatest integrity.
 The Holmarc’s Tool maker’s microscope is a multi-functional measuring instrument used in metrology for inspection and measurement of miniature mechanical and electronic parts and tools.

-Tool maker’s microscope provides a high degree of magnification, and also a simple and convenient means for taking readings.
+Tool maker’s microscope provides a high degree of magnification, and is also a simple and convenient means for taking readings.
 This enables the Tool Maker’s Microscope both absolute and comparative measurements.
 First, we need to understand the basic principle of a Microscope.